ktpeace/ktpeace/README.md

 *<p align="center">📆 What I'm Up To on 12/20</p>*

 - Learning Docker & Fly.io to host the backend of a simple [app](https://github.com/ktpeace/milkwall) whose page of text any visitor can edit for all.
-It uses React, Express, and a JSON database due to its simplicity.
+It uses React, Express, and a JSON database.
 The frontend is hosted on Netlify

 - Cementing data structures and algorithms by teaming up with a former bootcamp student to follow Frontend Mentor's DS&A course and work on relevant Leetcodes together